Skippers and Paddlers

 Vessels used in the Hotel Rottnest Port to Pub are restricted to 5 - 12 metres in length.
 Tenders must be greater than 3.75 metres.
 It is recommended vessels over 10 metres stay to the south of the channel and of the main fleet.

-To determine how many people are legally permitted on board, please refer to the Department of Transport requirements, or refer to your boat builders plate.
+To determine how many people are legally permitted on board, please refer to the Department of Transport requirements.
 Your boat must be licensed to carry your whole team including swimmer/s, paddler/s, and all support crew.

 Race Day Communications